tylerneylon/water/docs/current_goal.md

 * Later, I may want to come back and make sure dot notation works for referencing nested labels and pieces.

+* Looking at substitution steps, I see lots of inefficiencies, such as many one-rule rules.
+I could try to reduce those in automated expansion.
+Optimizing them away later seems tricky as users may change the grammar later and have reasonable behavior expectations that are destroyed by an optimizer.